nodew/FreeFromAds/README.md

 [] Add more site supports

-[] Package the extension for Chrome
+[] Pack the extension for Chrome

-[] Package the extension for Edge and firefox
+[] Pack the extension for Edge and firefox